openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Open edX Platform Virtual Machines
 **********************************

-You can install the Open edX developer stack (**devstack**), the Open edX full stack (**fullstack**), or the Open edX analytics developer stack (**analytics devstack**).
+You can install the Open edX developer stack (**devstack**) or the Open edX analytics developer stack (**analytics devstack**).

-* Devstack is a Vagrant virtual machine instance designed for local development.
+* Devstack is a Docker virtual machine instance designed for local development.
 For more information, see :ref:`Info Devstack`.

-* Fullstack is a Vagrant virtual machine instance designed for installing all Open edX services on a single server in a production-like configuration.
-For more information, see :ref:`Info Fullstack`.

 * Analytics devstack is a modified version of the devstack virtual machine that allows you to run Open edX Analytics.
 For more information, see :ref:`Info Analytics Devstack`.

-The Open edX Ficus release is supported only on the Ubuntu 16.04 operating system.
-You can use the virtual machine installation options to run Fullstack in a Vagrant virtual machine running on Linux, Mac OS, or Windows systems, or to run Devstack or Analytics Devstack on Linux or Mac OS.
-See the `Vagrant`_ downloads page for information about the operating systems and architectures on which you can run Vagrant.
+You can run Devstack or Analytics Devstack on Linux or Mac OS.
+See the `Docker`_ downloads page for information about the operating systems and architectures on which you can run Docker.

 .. _Info Devstack: